tinacms/tina.io/content/guides/general/inline-blocks/override-styles.md

 ---
-title: Overriding _InlineBlocks_ styles
+title: Override Inline Blocks Styles
 ---

-Our Features List is functional but doesn't look great.
-This component would be a nice fit for a grid style.
-This way we could define a set of columns and rows and new `Feature` blocks will populate automatically according to this layout.
+Our _Features List_ is functional but doesn't look great.
+This component would be a nice fit for a [grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout).
+This way, we could define a set of columns and rows and new `Feature` blocks will populate automatically according to the layout.

-If you open up the DOM inspector in your dev tools, you'll see that `InlineBlocks` actually adds a div to the DOM that wraps all the child blocks.
-In order to style the child blocks in a grid, we need to add styles directly to that `InlineBlocks` div.
+If you open up the [Page Inspector](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector) in your dev tools, you'll see that `InlineBlocks` actually adds a div to the DOM that wraps all the child blocks.
+In order to style the child blocks in a grid, we need to directly style that `InlineBlocks` div.

-We provide a way to override this components styles.
-We can do that by passing a custom class name, or by defining a new styled-component that _styles_ `InlineBlocks` directly.
-Let's look at the simple approach first.
+Luckily, Tina provides a way to override this components styles.
+We can do this by passing a custom class name, or by [defining a new styled-component](https://tinacms.org/docs/inline-editing#extending-inline-field-styles) that _styles_ `InlineBlocks`.
+Let's look at the simple approach first:

+### Override styles via className

 **components/Features.js**